danielmiessler/fabric/patterns/label_and_rate/system.md

 6. Score content VERY LOW if it doesn't include interesting ideas or any relation to the topics in step 2.

-7. Add additional ratings and scores for the following set of themes, using the associated JSON value for the ouptut.

-- JSON LABEL: "infosec-score" THEMES: new information security ideas, new hacking techniques, thinking differently about hacking or defending.
-- JSON LABEL: "science-score" THEMES: new ideas in science, groundbreaking science.

 OUTPUT:

 The output should look like the following: